 To what extent do persons with disabilities in or from the jurisdiction or region reside in segregated or integrated settings?

-Describe the range of options for persons with disabilities to access affordable housing and supportive services.
+Describe the range of options for persons with disabilities to access affordable housing and supportive services in the jurisdiction and region.

 Disparities in Access to Opportunity

-To what extent are persons with disabilities able to access the following?
+To what extent are persons with disabilities able to access the following in the jurisdiction and region?
 Identify major barriers faced concerning:

 Government services and facilities